 This course will focus on the hands-on act of creating sculpture projects as a means of understanding the language of three-dimensional form.
-Assignments inspired and directed by the instructor's demonstrations and lectures will use diverse materials and making techniques.
+Assignments inspired and directed by the instructor's demonstrations and lectures will use diverse materials and techniques.
+Lectures, presentations and demonstrations will inform students of historical and contemporary sculpture and the cultures that created them.
+Assignments will be informed by both historical and contemporary sculpture as well as other topics of contemporary and cultural significance; personal, national, and cross cultural.